Spring Check Valve

 View our online selection of check valves!

-The housing (Figure 2 labeled A) of spring-loaded check valves protects the inner components from the environment.
+A spring check valve's housing (Figure 2 labeled A) protects the inner components from the environment.
 The disc (Figure 2 labeled B) opens and closes to allow or prevent flow through the valve.
-The check valve opens when the system’s pressure through the inlet overcomes the valve’s cracking pressure, which is determined by the spring’s (Figure 2 labeled C) setting.
-The spring also assists in closing the valve, which occurs when the inlet pressure reduces below the valve’s cracking pressure.
+The spring (Figure 3 labeled C) controls the valve's cracking pressure and closes it.
 Finally, the guide (Figure 2 labeled D) keeps the disc properly aligned to ensure a complete seal when it is closed.

-As seen in figure 3, the spring-loaded check valve's P&ID system has a horizontal Y that opens towards the flow direction.
+As seen in Figure 3, the spring-loaded check valve's symbol has a horizontal Y that opens towards the flow direction.
 Opposite the horizontal Y is a horizontal line with a zigzag line passing through it.
-This zigzag line represents the spring.
+This zigzag line represents the spring and the circle represents that the check valve is spring-assisted.

 End connection types